What You Need To Know About Upcoming U.S. Data Privacy Laws

 UPCOMING DATA PRIVACY LAWS

 The states above have laws either in effect or about to be implemented, and other states are close behind.
 Massachusetts, Minnesota, New Hampshire, New Jersey, New York, Pennsylvania and Washington are in the process of creating and arguing data privacy bills as well.
 The chief among them is the state of New York.
 According to PewTrusts, “New York state’s pending legislation would go even further than California’s law—establishing a consumer’s right to sue over privacy or security breaches, and legally binding obligation (“fiduciary duty”) for companies to act in the customer’s best interests, even if it means forgoing profits from selling personal information.”
 This bill will most likely be argued and voted on in 2020, and is one to keep your eye out on.

 What to Do Next: There are two actions that every company must take in regards to these laws.
 The first is to closely adhere to the laws set in place and constantly be on the watch for new laws that may go into effect.
 The second is to have a system in place that is comprehensive enough to keep up with any and all regulations.
 Remember, that data collection that may work in one state may be illegal in another.
 Lineate’s Consent Manager makes this process simple.
 Initially designed as a tool to help businesses prepare for GDPR, Consent Manager “allows brands to give customers access to their data while providing a central way of managing, tracking, and optimizing for consent collection on an operational level.”
 In other words?
 Consent Manager makes it easy for brands to provide consumers the ability to access, limit, or erase their data from a company’s database as needed for any statewide (or, someday, national) data privacy laws.

-To explore Consent Manager and prepare your brand for any new laws that come your way, schedule a demo now!
+To explore Consent Manager and prepare your brand for any new laws that come your way, signup for a free consultation!